mpostaire/awdctl/README.md

 # awdctl
-WIP monitoring program I use to control my laptop's screen brightness and alsa volume via dbus.
+Monitoring program I use to control my laptop's screen brightness and alsa volume via dbus.

+## Installation
+Clone this repository, cd in the cloned directory then use `make install`.
+To uninstall use `make uninstall`.

+## Usage
+Open a terminal and launch the program using the `awdctl` command.
+This is a daemon so you can close the terminal afterwards.

+You can now monitor/control the screen brightness and alsa volume using dbus.
+Use a tool like `d-feet` to inspect the dbus interfaces under the name `fr.mpostaire.awdctl` in the session bus.

+## TODO
+- Figure out how to make it work as a systemd service.